rubenvannieuwpoort/posts/division-by-constant-unsigned-integers.md

 # Division by constant unsigned integers

-*Note: This article is a work in progress.
-The basic ideas are there, but I will try to improve the text and include more and better code in a next iteration.*
+The code accompanying this article can be found on [github](https://github.com/rubenvannieuwpoort/div_by_const_uint).

 Most modern processors have an integer divide instruction which is relatively slow compared to the other arithmetic operations.
 When the divisor is known at compile-time or the same divisor is used for many divisions, it is possible to transform the single division to a series of instructions which execute faster.
 Most compilers will optimize divisions in this way.
 The [libdivide](https://libdivide.com/) library implements this technique for divisors which are constant at runtime but not known at compile-time.
 In this article, I give an overview of the existing techniques.

 First, let me define some terminology.
 The number that is being divided is called the *dividend*.
 The dividend is divided by $d$, the *divisor*.
 The rounded down result $\lfloor \frac{n}{d} \rfloor$ is called the *quotient*.

 For some special divisors, the quotient can be found very efficiently.
 A division by one just returns the dividend and division by another power of two can be implemented by a bit shift.
 When the divisor is larger than half of the maximum value of the dividend, the quotient is one when $n \geq d$ and zero otherwise.
 These special cases can be efficiently implemented.
-I will mostly ignore them and focus on more generally applicable multiplication-based methods.
+I will mostly ignore these special cases.

-Multiplication-based techniques uses the idea of multiplying by a constant that approximates the reciprocal of the divisor in fixed point math.
+A more generally applicable technique uses the idea of multiplying by a constant that approximates the reciprocal of the divisor in fixed point math.
 This means that, when we want to divide by a divisor $d$, we multiply the dividend by some constant $m$ with
 $$ m \approx \frac{2^k}{d} $$

 and shift the result $k$ bits to the right.
 Here, $k$ is a measure of how precise the fixed-point approximation is to $\frac{1}{d}$.
 Setting $k$ higher will yield a more precise approximation, but also increase the number of bits that we need to store $m$.

 Ideally, we would be able to obtain the right answer by simply ignoring everything behind the decimal point, since this can be implemented by a right shift, which is a very efficient operation.
 Before going any further, let's define the problem more formally.
 In this article, I'll only cover unsigned integers.

 I assume that we are working on a processor with $N$-bit registers.
-I'll also assume that the processor has a `muluh` instruction, which operates on two $N$-bit unsigned integers and computes the upper $N$ bits of the product.
-The examples I give will be in pseudocode, in which I will use the `muluh` instruction as if it were a function.
+I'll also assume that the processor has a `umulhi` instruction, which operates on two $N$-bit unsigned integers and computes the upper $N$ bits of the product.
+The examples I give will be in pseudocode, in which I will use the `umulhi` instruction as if it were a function.
 Further, I assume that the reader is familiar with the right shift operator `>>`.
 I will use it as a primitive in the pseudocode without further explanation.

 **Definition**: *Let $\mathbb{U}_N$ denote the set of unsigned integers which can be represented in $N$ bits with the binary encoding.
 That is:*
 $$ \mathbb{U}_N = \{ 0, 1, ..., 2^N - 2, 2^N - 1 \} $$